bfemiano/big-data-code-examples/README.txt

 My struture for Ch4 just helps me organize everything.

-src contains all my code samples.
-This is in maven form /src/main/java and src/main/hql' data contains the various sample datasets I need for my examples. recipes is the actual word doc content.
+Ch4/src contains all my code samples.
+This is in maven form /src/main/java and src/main/hql'.
+Ch4/data contains the various sample datasets I need for my examples.
+Ch4/recipes is the actual word doc content.

 Sources.docx is to help track which sites we need to reference.